 Basic Rider Course (BRC)

 This 17-hour course is designed for the true beginner rider who has little or no riding experience.
-It includes classroom and riding instruction on the basic riding skills and strategies for you to begin practicing street riding.
+It includes the Motorcycle Safety Foundation (MSF) eCourse (completed online), classroom and riding instruction on the basic riding skills and strategies for you to begin practicing street riding.

 During the seven hours of classroom time, we discuss responsible riding, selecting proper riding gear, basic riding skills, defensive riding strategies, and riding in a variety of situations.
 In addition to classroom training, we provide approximately 10 hours of riding on a training motorcycle practicing clutch-throttle control, stopping, turning and shifting as well as basic crash avoidance skills.
 Instructors evaluate and coach your performance throughout the course.

 $314 – Maryland Residents outside of Frederick County